ra024940/Pair_trading_Cointegration/README.md

 <p align="center">
   <img src="desvio_adfstat.png" alt="Logo" width="426" height="407">
 </p>
-The image above it a measurement of frequency density between the Z-Score and ADF Test Statistics (the smaller the better) and shows that the high majority of trades are concentrated between 2 and 2.5 Standar Deviations and -3,25 and -4 on T-Statistic.
-Both parameters had an entry on our minimum requirement trading rule list, and the did not include most part of the ranges depicted on this plot.
+The image above it a measurement of frequency density between the Z-Score and ADF Test Statistics (the smaller the better) and shows that the high majority of trades are concentrated between 2 and 2.5 standard deviations and -3,25 and -4 on T-Statistic.
+Both parameters had an entry on our minimum requirement trading rule list, and they did not include most part of the high density ranges depicted on this plot.

 <br />
 <br />